rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 | u (vowel or consonant) anywhere in word | V |
 | v (vowel or consonant) anywhere in word | V |

-If any letterform within the first five words of the title has been converted from I to j, from j to I, from V to u, or from u to V (the first six words if the title begins with an article), record a [Variant title 1.6](/DCRMR/title/Variant-title "Variant title") using alternative forms of the title proper as needed.
+<a name="0.5.10.3">0.5.10.3</a> If any letterform within the first five words of the title has been converted from I to j, from j to I, from V to u, or from u to V (the first six words if the title begins with an article), record a [variant title](/DCRMR/title/Variant-title) using alternative forms of the title proper as needed (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).

-If the manifestation uses a gothic typeface that does not distinguish between the letters i/j or the letters u/v, transcribe the letters as i and v respectively.
+<a name="0.5.10.4">0.5.10.4</a> If the manifestation uses a gothic typeface that does not distinguish between the letters i/j or the letters u/v, transcribe the letters as i and v respectively.

-### 0.5.2.4 Final capital "I" in Latin
+### 0.5.11 Final capital "I" in Latin

-<a name="0.5.2.4">0.5.2.4</a> Do not convert to lowercase a final capital I in Latin texts when the final I is uppercase and the immediately preceding letters in the word are lowercase or smaller capital letters.
+<a name="0.5.11.1">0.5.11.1</a> Do not convert to lowercase a final capital I in Latin texts when the final I is uppercase and the immediately preceding letters in the word are lowercase or smaller capital letters.
 Since this usage is not merely typographic but affects meaning, the capital must be left in that form.

 >Example:
 ><CITE>M. AccI Plauti quae supersunt Comoediae</CITE>